What this guide helps with

 Does Original Medicare cover hearing aids?

-Original Medicare generally does not cover hearing aids or exams for fitting hearing aids.
-Medicare Part B may cover diagnostic hearing or balance exams when ordered to evaluate a medical condition.
+Original Medicare does not cover hearing aids or exams for fitting hearing aids [2].
+Medicare Part B covers certain diagnostic hearing or balance exams in specific situations when ordered to evaluate a medical condition [1].

 Do Medicare Advantage plans cover hearing aids?